stevekelly27/M_Beauty/README.md

 # M Beauty
-M Beauty is a B2C nail and beauty business located in Killarney.
-This business was stated up in 2020, and is a one woman operation that is very busy and this website should help with the day to day operations, being notified when a user makes a booking.
+M Beauty is a B2C nail and beauty business located in Killarney which offers a variety of services and sells handcreams directly to end customers.
+This site aims to provide an easy-to-use interface where customers can browse through the skincare products, or can choose a service provided and make a booking.

+The site also offers an inbuilt stock system to ensure users cannot buy things that are not currently in stock.
+Once signed in, users can save an address to their profile for easy and convenient checkout.

+If a user makes a booking they can check the time and date of the booking once the user is signed through a view bookings link and can also cancel a booking.

+Admin also have the ability to make and cancel bookings, and cancel the bookings of any client with a future date booked.

+The Web Marketing strategies used include promoting beauty products with social media giveaways, and promoting services with special offers, with over 1300 followers Instagram  is her most popular platform while the business Facebook account has 800 followers.

 ![18774EDC-871A-4460-B7CA-DBBE56B14F0E](https://user-images.githubusercontent.com/93382818/225476727-0100785c-0c74-45ca-81aa-f9f44aa4fc1f.jpeg)

 # UX